Back

 The sources

-Every issue and every blog post is composed from the public RSS feeds listed below.
+The weekly newsletter and automated blog drafts are composed from the public RSS feeds listed below.
+Long-form articles draw on those same feeds plus a deeper research layer — primary lab papers, regulatory texts, industry reports, conference keynotes, executive earnings transcripts — and on hand-picked sources the editor has saved to a dedicated topic directory.
 No secret sources, no clandestine scraping.
 If a piece cites a fact, it links to its primary source.

 Newsletter — global tech